-- Oklahoma will elect a new governor in 2018
+- Oklahoma will elect a new governor in 2018.

-- Fifteen candidates filed for the highest office in the state
+- Fifteen candidates filed for the highest office in the state.

-- Oklahoma saw a record number of people register to run in these elections
+- Oklahoma saw a record number of people register to run in these elections.

 Oklahomans will elect a new governor in November 2018.

-The Oklahoma governor is elected to a four year term, the office is also term limited to two consecutive terms.
+The Oklahoma governor is elected to a four-year term, the office is also term limited to two consecutive terms.

-Former Oklahoma Attorney General Drew Edmondson won the democratic primary for governor.
+Former Oklahoma Attorney General Drew Edmondson won the Democratic Primary for governor.

-© 2020 Cox Media Group.
+© 2020 Cox Media Group